Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/databases_10_full_disk_handling/guide.en-us.md

 Different engines react in different ways, thus Public Cloud Databases services react differently when facing disk full conditions:

-- `Caching` and `M3 Aggregator` do not store any user data on disk.
+- `Caching/Valkey` and `M3 Aggregator` do not store any user data on disk.
 Thus they will not fill up the underlying disk storage.
 - `Cassandra` and `M3DB` turn to read-only.
 - `MySQL` and `PostgreSQL` turn to read-only with a way to temporarily revert to read-write.
 - `MongoDB` forbids writes but allows deletes.